 - 1. The student must submit a written statement to their Academic Services Officer (ASO) in the Office of Student Affairs (OSA) detailing the basis of the appeal, along with supporting documentation for the rationale that led up to the exclusion, within seven (7) business days (excluding holidays and university closure) following the date listed on the letter of exclusion.
 This letter of exclusion is sent via the Wayne State student email account. - 2.
 The student should include in the written statement the following: - The reason (s) in detail for the rationale that led up to the exclusion - A specific plan to remedy the reasons outlined above, e.g. reduction in work hours; hiring a babysitter for childcare; moving back with parents; going to weekly tutoring; joining a study group etc. - 3.
 The ASO will then forward all materials to the Assistant Dean for Enrollment and Student Services, the Associate Dean for Academic and Clinical Affairs and the Chair of the Scholastic, Progression and Admission (SPA) Committee. - 4.
 The SPA Committee will meet within 14 business days (excluding holidays and university closure) from the date on the exclusion letter.
-The SPA committee will review the documents and forward recommendations with rationale to the Assistant Dean for Enrollment and Student Services, and the
+The SPA committee will review the documents and forward recommendations with rationale to the Assistant Dean for Enrollment and Student Services, and the Associate Dean for Academic and Clinical Affairs.
+Recommendations by the SPA Committee regarding

-- Associate Dean for Academic and Clinical Affairs.
-Recommendations by the SPA Committee regarding exclusions occurring in the Fall semester may be deferred to the start of the Winter semester. - 5.
-The Associate Dean for Academic and Clinical Affairs must meet with the student within 28-business days (excluding holidays and university closure) letter and after receiving the recommendations from the SPA Committee. - 6.
+- 5. The Associate Dean for Academic and Clinical Affairs must meet with the student within 28-business days (excluding holidays and university closure) letter and after receiving the recommendations from the SPA Committee. - 6.
 Following the meeting with the student, the Associate Dean, Academic and Clinical Affairs may confer with others to arrive at a final decision. - 7.
 The student must be notified in writing of the Associate Dean, Academic and Clinical Affairs' decision within seven (7) business days (excluding holidays and university closure) from the time of meeting with the student.
 As the Dean's designee, the decision of the Associate Dean for Academic and Clinical Affairs shall be the final decision at the College level. - 8.
-Provost Review: If, after your School/College appeal path is exhausted and you wish to continue with the appeal process, per the University Academic policy, you may request a Provost Review within 30 days of this decision.
+Provost Review: If, after your School/College appeal path is exhausted and you wish to continue with the grade appeal process, per the University Academic policy, you may request a Provost Review within 30 days of this decision.
 The request should be submitted via the online form located at https://provost.wayne.edu/academic-policy.
-For assistance with the appeal process, you may contact the Ombudsperson Laura Birnie-Lindemann at ombudsoffice@wayne.edu. - 9.
-Once excluded from the program students are not eligible for readmission. - 10.
-See BSN Handbook for the causes for exclusion as there are separate policies for exclusion for unsafe behavior and grade appeals.
+For assistance with the appeal process, you may contact the Ombuds Office at ombudsoffice@wayne.edu.